Ksrinivas20/Shopping-cart/README.md

 * CSS.
 * JQ.

-## Silent Features:
+## Salient Features:

-* Unique Minimal and dynaic design.
+* Unique Minimal and dynamic design.
 * Easy Logic.
 * Stores the data of user's purchased items.
-* Data is stored in the Local Storage of browser.
+* Data is stored in the Local Storage of the browser.
 * Bills are also generated.

 ## Important JS functions and methods: